BlaineHeffron/WaveformML/README.md

     --limit_train_batches n
-    --log_gpu_memory all | min_max // logs the gpu usage, set to min_max for only max and min usage logging --terminate_on_nan true // terminates when nan loss is returned
+    --log_gpu_memory all | min_max // logs the gpu usage, set to min_max for only max and min usage logging --terminate_on_nan true // terminates when nan loss is returned --auto_lr_find true // starts the training session with a learning rate finder algorithm, prints results / saves to log folder

-Here are some that aren't currently working for some reason but look quite useful:

-    --auto_lr_find true // starts the training session with a learning rate finder algorithm, prints results / saves to log folder
-    --auto_scale_batchsize binsearch // automatically scales batch size until it finds the largest that fits in memory

 see https://pytorch-lightning.readthedocs.io/en/latest/trainer.html#trainer-flags
 for a complete list of arguments